-By February 2015 became mandatory to apply definitively the Amendment A1 European standard EN 50360:2001/A1:2012 "Product standard to demonstrate the compliance of mobile phones the basic restrictions related to human exposure to electromagnetic fields (300 MHz – 3 GHz)”.
+Since February 2015 it has become mandatory to apply definitively l 'Amendment A1 the European Standard IN 50360:2001/A1:2012 "Product standard to demonstrate the compliance of mobile phones with the basic restrictions related to human exposure to electromagnetic fields (300 MHz – 3 GHz)”.

-Editing, introduced with the publication of the Amendment A1 in July 2012, consists of just deleting a sentence in the text of the standard, but it is a change with important consequences.
+Editing, introduced dell'Amendment A1, published in July 2012, It consists only in the elimination of a sentence from the text of the European Standard, but it is a change with important consequences.

-It's’ success that testing labs and certifying centers also looked into this exception the possibility to perform verifications of human exposure with alternative methods (or if we want to “with shortcuts”) compared to the measurement of SAR (Specific Absorption Rate) provided for by the standard or even, with an interpretation even more distorted, do not run at all these checks.
+It's’ Successful fact that testing laboratories and certification centers have seen this exception can perform human exposure tests with alternative methods (or if we want to “with shortcuts”) compared to SAR measurement (Specific Absorption Rate) envisaged by standard or even, with an even more distorted interpretation, not to perform at all these checks.

 In this context, the current update of the EN 50360 also has the merit to solve definitively the issue, clearing the field of possible ambiguities.